segfault88/hamster_wheel/README.md

 - Generate professionally formatted task images with proper typography
 - Print high-quality task receipts to a USB-connected receipt printer
 - Automatically cut receipts after printing with timestamps
+- **Schedule recurring tasks** that print automatically at specified times
+- **Manually trigger recurring tasks** through the web interface

-Perfect for procrastinators and ADHD types.
-Turn your todo list into something in the real world you cannot ignore.
+Perfect for expert procrastinators and ADHD types.
+Turn your todo list into something physical in the real world you cannot ignore.

 ## Setup